ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-10-mint-mobile-15-dollar-worth-it.md

 Thirdly, as a wireless provider, signal is one of the biggest factors needs to take careful consideration.
 Mint Mobile is powered by T-Mobile's 4G LTE network, how good is that?
 It depends where you go but overall I am happy with my experience.

 At last, Mint Mobile doesn't sell your phone with their plan, it is called **Bring Your Own Device (BYOD)**, which means you'd need to bring an unlock phone yourself.
 If you are not sure if your phone is unlock, please check your current wireless provider before make the purchase.

+Since I need to purchase a cheap phone plan for less than 6 months, I'd give Mint Mobile a try, below is my review with 7 days experience.

 ## Ordering & Unboxing Process
 I had a very good experience with their website and order process is straightforward, they also take the shipping cost away due to the deal which is very nice.
 I paid chose the $15/month for first 3 months with 12G plan as the "welcome" offer, Mint Mobile used Fedex and shipped from CA to NJ within 2 days.